X01XX/forth-memory-management/README.md

   gforth example6.fs  \ Test list functions that can work with lists with sub-lists.

-  gforth example7.fs  \ Shows a link, list and region, being dropped, and detected later.
+  gforth example7.fs  \ Shows a link, list and region, being lost, and detected later.

+  gforth example8.fs  \ Shows a stack empty event, with one lost struct instance address being printed.

   gforth example10.fs \ Shows a list of floating point numbers, and an operation on the list, producing a second list.

   gforth example11.fs \ Shows string parsing, print, and deallocate, of a list of mixed float, integer, sub-list,